Family Visas UK

 Valid application: The applicant must have made a valid application for indefinite leave to remain as a bereaved partner;

-Suitability requirement: The applicant must not fall for refusal under any of the grounds in Section S-ILR: Suitability-indefinite leave to remain;
+Suitability requirement: The applicant must not fall for refusal under Part Suitability of the Immigration Rules;

-• a partner (other than a fiancé(e) or proposed civil partner) of a British Citizen, a person settled in the UK, or a person in the UK with limited leave under Appendix EU in accordance with paragraph GEN.1.3.(d); or
+(a) a partner under Appendix FM (except for permission as a fiancé(e) or proposed civil partner) of a person who is a British citizen, settled in the UK or an EEA national in the UK with limited leave to enter or remain granted under paragraph EU3 of Appendix EU on the basis of meeting condition 1 in paragraph EU14 of Appendix EU; or

-Partner's death: The person who was the applicant’s partner at the time of the last grant of limited leave as a partner must have died.
+Partner's death: The person who was the applicant’s partner at the time of the applicant’s last grant of permission as a partner, must have died.

 You do not need to pass the Life in the UK Test or prove your English language skills.